 This guide will help you authenticate your domain on SendGrid to prevent your emails from ending up in the spam folder of the recipient.

 Domain authentication, formerly known as domain whitelabel, shows email providers that SendGrid has your permission to send emails on your behalf.

 Even though this is a small change from your recipient's perspective, it has a huge positive impact on your reputation as a sender and your email deliverability.
 Email service providers distrust messages that don't have domain authentication set up because they can not be sure that the message comes from you.
 Explicitly stating that it comes from you increases your reputation with email service providers which makes it much less likely that they will filter your mail and not allow it get to your recipient's inbox, which increases your deliverability.
 You are also explicitly showing your recipients that this email comes from you, so they are less likely to mark your mail as spam.
-After setting up domain authentication, your recipients will no longer see the “via sendgrid.net” message on your emails.
+After setting up domain authentication, your emails will not include the “via sendgrid.net” message.

 Read more about domain authentication on SendGrid's documentation site.

 To follow the steps in this tutorial, you should have SendGrid integration set up for your Instance.

 To be able to log in to SendGrid, you will need your username (found in your Instance Configuration file) and your password (that you entered when you added SendGrid integration to your Instance).